701-T4/flatshare/.github/ISSUE_TEMPLATE/bug_report.md

 ### Checklist:

 - [ ] I have double checked that the issue does not currently exist.
-- [ ] I have filled out the above template.
 - [ ] I have added the appropriate labels (e.g. bug, front-end, back-end).
 - [ ] I have added the **Platform Project** project